Quantitative Skills > Activities > Question of the Day: ANWR Drilling Policy

 References and Resources

-Question of the Day is a method used by Dr. William Prothero in his Oceanography Course at the University of California, Santa Barbara.
+Question of the Day is a method used by Dr. William Prothero in his Oceanography Course (more info) at the University of California, Santa Barbara.

 For tips and information about using Questions of the Day as well as additional examples, see the Qustion of the Day page which is part of the Starting Point: Interactive Lectures Module.

-Arctic National Wildlife Refuge - This is the US Fish and Wildlife Service website for ANWR.
-Much information is available here as well as links to other sites.
+Arctic National Wildlife Refuge (more info) - This is the US Fish and Wildlife Service website for ANWR.
+There is much information available here as well as many links to other sites.